codersanjeev/learn-git/README.md

 # Practice Git
 Create a account on GitHub or Use your current account for this Activity.

-### Check the git for geek file to know more practical cli Git commands .
-Try those on your terminal.

 <img src = "https://i1.wp.com/duality.solutions/wp-content/uploads/2017/10/github-logo.png?ssl=1"/>

 # Tasks to do